She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 I’m on the balcony of my third-floor apartment overlooking San Diego Harbor.

-I take a deep breath and, using my experience on the café balcony in Australia as a template, I try to connect to everything around me.
+I take a deep breath and use my experience on the café balcony in Australia as a template.

-I fixate on the sky, its indigo hue, the way it moves in waves as an ensemble with the water below me, the seagulls calling to one another from every which way along the dock.
+I fixate on the sky, its indigo hue and the way it moves in waves with the water below me.
+I connect to the seagulls calling to one another along the dock, the warm wind against the skin of my arms and how it cools on its way in through my nose.

 I follow my breath inward to my chest as it rises and soothes my heart.